fbkaminski/sorter/README.md

 cargo build --release
 ```

-For the best performance

 ### Notes

-Theres no proper hardnening in the processing of the input.
+Theres no proper hardening in the processing of the input.
 It expects a well formatted input file
 with a list of integers separated by a line end.
 Anything different than that and the program will break.
 To facilitate the checking the generate creates a list of N integers creating some gaps and then shuffles them.